-This manual describes how to monitor Amazon Web Services using the Dynamic Applications in the Amazon Web Services PowerPack.

-This manual also describes the reports you can generate and the dashboards you can view after you collect data from Amazon Web Services.
+This manual describes how to monitor Amazon Web Services (AWS) in the ScienceLogic platform using the Amazon Web Services PowerPack.
+It also describes the reports you can generate and the dashboards you can view after you collect data from AWS, as well as the Run Book Action and Automation policies you can use to automate some aspects of monitoring AWS.

-NOTE: To view Amazon Web Services dashboards, you will first need to install the Amazon Web Services: Dashboards PowerPack.
-For more information, see the AWS Dashboards chapter.
+The following sections provide an overview of Amazon Web Services and the Amazon Web Services PowerPack: